Chevron (NYSE:CVX) Stock Price Down 0.3%

 Analyst Upgrades and Downgrades

-A number of research analysts have issued reports on the stock.
-Piper Sandler upped their price target on shares of Chevron from $180.00 to $204.00 and gave the company an “overweight” rating in a research note on Thursday, April 18th.
-Truist Financial cut their price target on shares of Chevron from $168.00 to $156.00 and set a “hold” rating on the stock in a research note on Friday, April 5th.
-Wells Fargo & Company upped their price target on shares of Chevron from $185.00 to $198.00 and gave the company an “overweight” rating in a research note on Thursday, April 4th.
-DZ Bank lowered shares of Chevron from a “buy” rating to a “hold” rating and set a $160.00 price target on the stock. in a research note on Tuesday, February 6th.
-Finally, Scotiabank raised shares of Chevron from a “sector perform” rating to a “sector outperform” rating and upped their price objective for the company from $170.00 to $195.00 in a report on Thursday, April 11th.
-Six analysts have rated the stock with a hold rating and fourteen have assigned a buy rating to the stock.
-Based on data from MarketBeat, Chevron has a consensus rating of “Moderate Buy” and an average price target of $184.75.
+Several equities research analysts have weighed in on the company.
+DZ Bank cut Chevron from a “buy” rating to a “hold” rating and set a $160.00 target price for the company. in a report on Tuesday, February 6th.
+Barclays assumed coverage on Chevron in a report on Wednesday, April 10th.
+They issued an “overweight” rating and a $203.00 target price for the company.
+Scotiabank upgraded Chevron from a “sector perform” rating to a “sector outperform” rating and upped their target price for the stock from $170.00 to $195.00 in a report on Thursday, April 11th.
+Wells Fargo & Company upped their price objective on Chevron from $185.00 to $198.00 and gave the stock an “overweight” rating in a research note on Thursday, April 4th.
+Finally, TD Cowen upped their price objective on Chevron from $155.00 to $160.00 and gave the stock a “hold” rating in a research note on Monday.
+Six research analysts have rated the stock with a hold rating and fourteen have given a buy rating to the company’s stock.
+Based on data from MarketBeat, the company presently has a consensus rating of “Moderate Buy” and a consensus price target of $185.25.

-Chevron (NYSE:CVX – Get Free Report) last issued its earnings results on Friday, February 2nd.
-The oil and gas company reported $3.45 EPS for the quarter, beating analysts’ consensus estimates of $3.19 by $0.26.
-The business had revenue of $47.18 billion during the quarter, compared to analysts’ expectations of $50.93 billion.
-Chevron had a net margin of 10.63% and a return on equity of 15.24%.
-The company’s quarterly revenue was down 16.5% compared to the same quarter last year.
-During the same period in the prior year, the business earned $4.09 earnings per share.
-As a group, equities analysts predict that Chevron Co. will post 13.58 earnings per share for the current fiscal year.
+Chevron (NYSE:CVX – Get Free Report) last announced its quarterly earnings data on Friday, April 26th.
+The oil and gas company reported $2.93 earnings per share for the quarter, beating analysts’ consensus estimates of $2.84 by $0.09.
+The business had revenue of $48.72 billion for the quarter, compared to analyst estimates of $48.42 billion.
+Chevron had a return on equity of 14.38% and a net margin of 10.21%.
+The company’s revenue was down 4.1% on a year-over-year basis.
+During the same period in the prior year, the company earned $3.55 earnings per share.
+On average, equities analysts expect that Chevron Co. will post 13.58 earnings per share for the current year.

-The company also recently disclosed a quarterly dividend, which was paid on Monday, March 11th.
-Investors of record on Friday, February 16th were given a dividend of $1.63 per share.
-This is a boost from Chevron’s previous quarterly dividend of $1.51.
-This represents a $6.52 annualized dividend and a yield of 4.01%.
-The ex-dividend date was Thursday, February 15th.
-Chevron’s dividend payout ratio (DPR) is presently 57.39%.
+The business also recently declared a quarterly dividend, which will be paid on Monday, June 10th.
+Investors of record on Friday, May 17th will be given a dividend of $1.63 per share.
+This represents a $6.52 annualized dividend and a yield of 3.92%.
+The ex-dividend date of this dividend is Thursday, May 16th.
+Chevron’s dividend payout ratio is currently 59.98%.

-In related news, VP Alana K. Knowles sold 2,800 shares of the firm’s stock in a transaction dated Tuesday, April 2nd.
-The shares were sold at an average price of $160.09, for a total transaction of $448,252.00.
-Following the completion of the sale, the vice president now directly owns 276 shares in the company, valued at $44,184.84.
-The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
-0.18% of the stock is owned by company insiders.
+In other Chevron news, VP Alana K. Knowles sold 2,800 shares of the firm’s stock in a transaction that occurred on Tuesday, April 2nd.
+The stock was sold at an average price of $160.09, for a total value of $448,252.00.
+Following the sale, the vice president now directly owns 276 shares of the company’s stock, valued at $44,184.84.
+The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+0.20% of the stock is owned by company insiders.

 About Chevron